-Additionally, the steps of the IPR management strategies and the Ricardian Contract template functionalities are presented in chapter 2.
+Additionally, the steps of the IPR management strategies, including the Ricardian Contract template functionalities and the IPR Business Analysis and Management Provisions are presented in chapter 2.
 The interconnection of the IPR Authoring Tool with the rest of the OpIS platform components such as the Marketplace and the OpIS Data Repository as well as the business scenario analysis are introduced in chapter 3.

-Finally in this first version deliverable, the main focus is to create a Blockchain based smart contract platform and a graphical interface that empowers users to create simple NDA contracts for a team product.
-Moreover, the connection with the OpIS platform and the OpIS data repository components has been established.
+In the first version of the deliverable, the main focus was to create a Blockchain based smart contract platform and a graphical interface that empowers users to create simple NDA contracts for a team product.
+Moreover, the connection with the OpIS platform and the OpIS data repository components had been established.